 Interested in a field trip or event?
 Select the event’s name to learn more.

-The fifth in a series of outings co-sponsored with the John Burroughs Association at the wonderful Burroughs Sanctuary.
-After time spent on the improved trail system (rated as easy to moderate) searching for odonates around the sanctuary pond, participants can explore Slabsides and learn more about the interesting and influential life of our famous namesakeContact…Find out more »
+The first in a series of outings co-sponsored with the John Burroughs Association at the wonderful Burroughs Sanctuary.
+After two hours spent identifying trees by bark,structure, and bud on the improved trail system (rated as easy to moderate) participants can explore Slabsides and learm more about the interesting life of our famous namesake.
+Contact trip…Find out more »

 The field trips of JBNHS are oriented to nature study.
 They are free and open to the public.
 We do, however, sometimes visit sites that charge admission fees, which are the responsibility of the participants.
 Children are very welcome on field trips, but pets are not.
 Although there is a brief courtesy waiting period for latecomers, the meeting times are important: please arrive in time to sign up with the leader.